Why should I hire you as my makeup artist?

 How do I go about booking you for my wedding?

 A $200 retainer is required at the time of contract signing to reserve your date.
-There is a 3 person minimum for on location wedding services.
+There is a $500 minimum for wedding services.